 The circular ring projection on the bottom of a hydraulic fitting could make a tight hydraulic seal.
 The cross wire weld could be fencing or rebar in a roadway.
 The weld nut holds the various parts bolted on your automobile.

 The process is the same as a spot weld but in this case the electrode is not used to concentrate the heat.
 The part projection or arrangement does this.
 Multiple welds can be made at the same time when multiple projections are present.
 It is a very efficient process and not as electrode dependent as spot welding.
-Other factors must be controlled such as alignment, projection consistency, welder follow up and with nut welding thread protection.
+Other factors must be controlled such as alignment, projection consistency, welder follow up and with nut welding, thread protection.
 Projection welds and processes are designed and developed to fit the various applications.

 Reference: AWS C1.1 Recommended Practices for Resistance Welding

-RWMA Manual Section 1, Chapter 3
+RWMA - Resistance Welding Manual 4th Edition, Section 1, Chapter 3